ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/retrieve.rst

       }
     }

-In ThreatConnect version 5.2+, it is possible to retrieve the regular expression(s) (regex(es)) used to detect and validate an Indicator of a given type.
+In ThreatConnect version 5.2+, it is possible to retrieve the regular expression(s) (regex(es)) used to detect and validate any of the Indicator types supplied by the platform.
 These regexes can be retrieved by adding the ``includeAdditional=true`` parameter as follows:

 .. code::